indev-aj/inter-route-nav/README.md

 # **Project Title**
 _A brief description of what your project does._

+## Current Graph Naming
+Currently the graph uses the following format:
+`{routeName}::{bound_type}::{stopId}`

+It is possible to add more naming details such as agency, transport mode etc

 ## **Prerequisites**
 Before running this project, ensure you have the following installed: